proxytranslation/user-docs/dashboard2/pages_list.md

 There are a number of states that a page can be in throughout the lifetime of a project:

 - **Unvisited**: Indicates pages that were already seen in the source of another page, added to the list, but for one reason or another, not visited by a crawler.
 For example, if you run a Discovery with a page limit of 8 and allow it to collect new URLs at the same time, it will likely visit the landing page, "/".
 The landing page is likely contain many references to various pages on the same domain.
-THe Discovery will exit after 8 pages, but also add the rest as "Unvisited".
+The Discovery will exit after 8 pages, but also add the rest as "Unvisited".

 - **Discovered**: Pages that were included in a word count previously are said to be Discovered.
 The content on them is accounted for in at least one of the word count statistics, but the translatable content **has not been extracted for translation** yet.